knpuniversity/javascript/knpu/ep3-webpack/caching-versioning.md

 Imagine someone comes to our site and downloads `layout.js`.
 In a typical setup, when they visit the next page, their browser makes a request back to our server for `layout.js`.
-If that file hasn't changed, our server sends back an empty response that says "Hey!
-Use your cached version dude!".
+If that file has not changed, our server sends back an empty response that says:

+> Hey!
+Use your cached version dude!

 But if the file *has* changed, our server sends back the new, updated `layout.js`.

 This caching strategy is called "validation".
 On the bright side, when `layout.js` changes, browsers will automatically go get the new, updated file.
 With validation